ingrid-chan92/Pockethealth/README.md

 **internal/router**

-Contains the bootstrapping for setting up the endpoints.
+Contains the bootstrapping for handlers.
 Primarily used for passing the DB between handlers

 **persistence**

-Contains the Sqlite database and the filesystem for storing the DICOM files.
+Contains the Sqlite Metadata database and the filesystem for storing the DICOM files.

 **test**

 Contains test DICOM files for manual testing

+# Manual Test Plan

+**Upload Dicom File**

+- [ ] POST with valid DICOM file -> Dicom File uploaded and assigned file ID.
+Metadata stored in database.
+File ID returned
+- [ ] POST with duplicate DICOM file -> No Duplicate protection.
+Dicom file uploaded and assigned file ID.
+Metadata stored in database.
+File ID returned
+- [ ] POST with non DICOM file -> Bad Request.
+No file or metadata stored
+- [ ] GET with valid DICOM file -> Method not Supported

+**Get Dicom File as PNG**

+- [ ] GET with valid file ID -> PNG of Dicom file returned
+- [ ] GET with invalid file ID -> Not Found
+- [ ] POST with valid file ID -> Method not Supported

+**Get Header Attributes**

+- [ ] GET with valid file ID and defined tag -> Tag Name and Element returned
+- [ ] GET with valid file ID and invalid format tag -> Bad Request
+- [ ] GET with valid file ID and non-existent tag -> Bad Request
+- [ ] GET with invalid file ID -> Not Found
+- [ ] POST with valid file ID and defined tag -> Method not Supported

-# Next Steps
+# TODO
 * Features
-  * Support more image types, toggle-able via query params in the /image endpoint
+  * Support more image types, toggle-able via query params in the `/image` endpoint
   * Prevent users from uploading duplicate files by storing Md5 Hashes in Metadata
   * Caching DICOM Files/Caching Images
+  * Bulk Upload
-  * Bulk Upload/Bulk Tag lookup
+  * Bulk Tag Lookup E.g. Allow multiple tag query params
+  * Async Pipeline (e.g. Kafka, RabbitMQ) to process header attributes and store in DB for quick lookup
+    * Fallback on parsing Dicom file directly if the attribute is not yet stored
   * User Permissions E.g. Tie Uploads to users.
 Do not allow users to access DICOM files they do not own
   * Authorization on endpoints.
 E.g. Debug API should be internal users only
 * Maintenance